- We advise you to exercise normal safety precautions in Fiji. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Fiji for the most up to date information.

 Safety and security